CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 In this lesson, we will introduce several commonly used functions in PostGIS with the goal of extending your geospatial analysis of data within CartoDB and show you some of the analysis you can do with your geospatial data.

 **Our goal with this lesson:**
-Geospatially visit blues musician birthplaces along Highway 61 by using important functions in PostGIS and SQL.
+Geospatially _revisit_ blues musician birthplaces along Highway 61 by using important functions in PostGIS and SQL.
+Yep, this is a reference to the Bob Dylan album [_Highway 61 Revisited_](http://en.wikipedia.org/wiki/Highway_61_Revisited).

+By the end of this lesson, you will be able to make this map:

+<iframe width='100%' height='520' frameborder='0' src='http://documentation.cartodb.com/viz/88c8383e-ab10-11e4-8a1f-0e853d047bba/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-_If you haven't gotten your feet wet with SQL in CartoDB, check out [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html) first._
+_If you haven't gotten your feet wet with SQL in CartoDB, please check out [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html) first.
+This lesson relies exclusively on the CartoDB Editor.
+If you're not familiar with CartoDB Editor, first get started with [Online Mapping for Beginners](http://academy.cartodb.com/courses/01-beginners-course.html)._

 ### Data